Explain why a part can only be defined in relation to a whole

 Children may think that a part only needs to be something smaller than the whole and not part of it.

 Spend some time identifying wholes in the classroom and then get the children to identify a part of it.
-Get the children to play games involving spotting non-examples to strengthen their understanding - Paris is an example of this in the slides.
+Get the children to play games involving spotting non-examples to strengthen their understanding.
+Ensure the wholes you use are clearly defined.

 Licence